KyberNetwork/reserve-data/README.md

 it will be prioritize over the exchange queried data.
 - In addition, if the update contain any Internal token, that token must be available in Smart contract in order to update its indices.
+- The tokenID from the map object will overwrite the token object's ID.
+Hence this token object ID inside the request is optional.

 Example: This request will list token OMG and NEO.
 OMG is internal, NEO is external.